ZohaibSaraj12/product-list-app/README.md

 A simple Flutter app that displays a list of products with their images and prices.
 Users can tap a product to view its price in a snackbar.

+## 💻 Demonstration of my project

+## 🖼️ Screen 1 with products list

 ![Product List](assets/screenshots/product_list.png)

+## 🖼️ Screen 2 with products list

 ![SnackBar Feedback](assets/screenshots/snackbar_view.png)